 •With oversight agencies for activities authorized by law.

 Respond to lawsuits and legal actions

 We can share information about you in response to a court or administrative order, or in response to a subpoena.

 Our Responsibilities• We are required by law to maintain the privacy and security of your protected personal information.

 •We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.

 The Resource Specialists offer case management and community resource services to children, youth, and their families.
 Resource Specialists assist clients in connecting to services and resources and, whenever possible, finding support within the community.

-In order for JJAB to provide effective client services, I provide consent to services and authorize the mutual exchange of information regarding my child with the JJAB Resource Specialist for the purposes of providing case management services and referrals for resources.
+In order for JJAB to provide effective client services, I consent to services and authorize the mutual exchange of information with the JJAB Resource Specialist for the purposes of providing case management services and referrals for resources.

 To promote an effective working relationship, the Resource Specialist may conduct intake and exit meetings and request participation in client assessments and/or program feedback surveys.
 As with all Resource Specialist services, client/caregiver participation in assessments or surveys is voluntary.